open-source-labs/Quell/quell-server/README.md

 ### Installing and Connecting a Redis Server

 If not already installed on your server, install Redis.

 - Mac-Homebrew:
   - At the terminal, type `brew install redis`
   - After installation completes, type `redis-server`
   - Your server should now have a Redis database connection open (note the port on which it is listening)
 - Linux or non-Homebrew:
   - Download appropriate version of Redis from [redis.io/download](http://redis.io/download)
   - Follow installation instructions
   - Once Redis is successfully installed, follow instructions to open a Redis database connection (note the port on which it is listening)

 ### Install @quell/server

 Install the NPM package from your terminal: `npm i @quell/server`.
 `@quell/server` will be added as a dependency to your package.json file.

 ## Implementation

 1. Import quell-server into your Node.js/Express file:

 - Common JS: `const { QuellCache } = require('@quell/server');`
 - ES6+: `import { QuellCache } from '@quell/server';`

 2. Instantiate QuellCache once for each GraphQL endpoint, passing to it the following arguments:

 - schema - the GraphQL schema you've defined using the graphql-JS library
 - redisPort - the port on which your Redis server is listening
-  - cacheExpiration - number of seconds you want data to persist in the Redis cache
+- cacheExpiration - number of seconds you want data to persist in the Redis cache, its set for 10 minutes.

 3. Add quell-server's controller function `quellCache.query` to the Express route that receives GraphQL queries:

 So, for example, to instantiate the middleware to satisfy GraphQL queries using the schema you've stored or imported as `myGraphQLSchema` and cache responses to the Redis database listening on `6379` for `3600` seconds, you would add to your server file:
 `const quellCache = new QuellCache(myGraphQLSchema, 6379, 3600);`

 And your server file might look like this:

 ```
 const express = require('express');
 const myGraphQLSchema = require('./schema/schema');